jyp/boon/README.md

 Emacs Integration: Reusable Modules
 -----------------------------------

-Boon is designed as a layer of modules, which are reusable and customizable, in full agreement with the Emacs spirit.
-This means that even if you disagree with the frontend choices made above, you may still want to use parts of Boon, as these are re-usable.
+Boon is designed as a series of layer, which are customizable and provide reusable components, in full agreement with the Emacs spirit.
+This means that even if you disagree with the frontend choices made above, you may still want to use some parts of Boon.
+The structure of Boon is as follows:

 1. boon-moves, boon-search: a set of move and search commands.
 These work the same way as standard Emacs commands; they are merely (maybe) more powerful.
 Frontends typically bind these commands (and more) in boon-moves-map, which is active in 'command mode'.
-2. boon-arguments: a set of combinators to define regions.
-Combinators include plain regions (words, lines, paragraphs, ...), but also region transformers (think: exclude borders, just borders, including spaces, foreach, etc.).
-Additionally every move command in boon-moves-map can be used to define a region.
+2. boon-arguments: a set of selectors to define regions.
+(Equivalent of vim 'text objects'.)
+Selectors include plain regions (words, lines, paragraphs, ...), but also region transformers (think: exclude borders, just borders, including spaces, foreach, etc.).
+Additionally every move command in boon-moves-map can be used as a selector.
 The system supports multiple cursors.
+These selectors are regular interactive functions.
 3. boon-core: An infrastructure for modal editing, inspired from evil-core.
-4. boon-main: A set of commands similar to standard Emacs commands, but which uses the system of combinators.
+4. boon-main: A set of commands similar to standard Emacs commands, but which uses the system of selectors.
 (Additionally some random extra commands are thrown in for good measure.)
 These commands may be used in combination with a modal system, or not.
 A few commands also switch to insert mode.
-5. boon-keys, boon-colemak, boon-qwerty, ...: frontends.
-Those 'require all the above and provide a mapping of moves, combinators and commands onto keys.
+5. boon-keys, boon-extras, boon-colemak, boon-qwerty, ...: frontends.
+Those 'require all the above and provide a mapping of moves, selectors and commands onto keys.
 They may also bind keys for other 'modes', such as helm.